puppetlabs/trapperkeeper-webserver-jetty9/README.md

 `[war path options]`. `options` is a map containing a single optional key, `:server-id`.
 As with `add-ring-handler`, this determines which server the handler is added to.
-If this key is absent or the two argument version is called, the handler will be added to the `:default` server.
+If this key is absent or the two argument version is called, the handler will be added to the default server.

 #### `add-proxy-route`